complete-dope/complete-dope.github.io/_posts/2025-03-30-Learning-CUDA-Kernels.md

 object file > linker > exe binary
 ```

-What currently happens in software is the above steps gets followed for langs like C / C++ for high level languages like python, Java , Javascript they get converted to intermediate file format like .pyc
+What currently happens in software is the above steps gets followed for langs like C / C++ for high level languages like python, Java , Javascript they get converted to intermediate file format like .pyc or .class file and now that compilation to binary code happens at JIT ... so they never gets to the stage of asm or obj file ..